Easy Chocolate Cream Pie

 - I try not to ever use Cool Whip as all the artificial ingredients give me a headache.
 Instead, use the Homemade Cool Whip Recipe which is listed in the recipe.
 Of course, if you love Cool Whip, it’s a super easy substitute.

 - Using a ready-made graham cracker crust from the grocery store is always an option if you’re short on time.
+But I prefer the taste of a homemade crust.

 - If you take that shortcut, drop the pre-made crust into a ceramic pie plate to help camouflage the foil pie plate.